Ahaanv19/Ahaan_2025/navigation/toolsetup.md

  <p style="font-size:90%; color: Blue; font: bold 18px Arial, sans-serif;">Week 3: This week after the first progress check review, we started working on adding Jupyter Notebooks and Javascript Games.
 The Javascript games were pretty easy to add I asked chat gpt for the codes, and I altred them to my likings.
 However, my Jupyter Notebooks was having an issue where it wasn't converting.
 I had to open my vs code from terminal instead of directly from my installement.
 This helped fix the problem. </p>

+ <p style="font-size:90%; color: Purple; font: bold 18px Arial, sans-serif;">Week 4: This week was the final week of working on Sprint 1.
+I used this week to refine my Github page, and complete my student self checklist, making sure all my hacks were installed correctly.
+I also added my utterances which took some time, but works perfectly now. </p>
 </body>
 </html>